rumassa86/etrx3x-network-simulator/README.md

 Currently, the network contains a hard coded network structure with two nodes (ED00010000000000 - COO and ED00010000000001 - FFD).

-To get help of simulator:
+## Running Serial terminal

+You can use any Serial program to connect into it such as Picocom, Minicom, Miniterm, etc.

+To connect it to the Simulator slave port (in this tutorial is _/dev/pts/2_) using Picocom, do:

 ```
-$ python -m lib.etrx3x_sim -h
+$ picocom /dev/pts/2
 ```

-# TODO
+# _TODO_ List

-* read the input network topology and nodes ETRX3x configuration as JSON file;
+- [ ] Read the input network topology and ETRX3x nodes configuration;
-* Implement ATREMS for write SRegisters;
+- [ ] Add ATREMS for write SRegisters;
-* Implement MCU behaviors to send data to local module (to test performance of hugh amount of incoming messages);
+- [ ] Add firmware (MCU behaviors for send data to local module to test performance of incoming messages
-* Add code documentation based on Sphinx;
+- [ ] Add code documentation based on Sphinx
-* Add automated tests (unit, integrated);
+- [ ] Add automated tests